Akatsuki Blitzkampf: Akatsuki

-It is a common misconception that the subtitle is a misspelling of the German phrase "Ausf.
-Achse," meaning "on tour/on the road/on the move".
+It is a common misconception that the subtitle is a misspelling of the German phrase "Auf Achse," meaning "on tour/on the road/on the move".
 In fact, the term "Ausf." is short for "Ausführung" and has been very common in historic German military nomenclature, meaning "option model" or "version".
 Therefore, "Ausf.
 Achse" literally means "option model with axle(s)" or "moveable/mobile/non-stationary version".
 "Achse" also translates to "axis", and given the game's militaristic style, a very probable translation is "Akatsuki Flash Fight Axis Edition".

-EN-Eins Perfektewelt
+EN-Eins

+The sequel to the first game and its updates has itself had two revisions: EN-Eins Perfektewelt and EN-Eins Perfektewelt Anastasis.